A critical component of our commitment to bring innovative therapies to patients

-Goals of phase 1 clinical trials
+Review phase 1 clinical trials for blood cancers.

-Review our current phase 1 clinical trials.
+Review phase 1 clinical trials for solid tumor cancers.

 A phase 1, first-in-human, open-label study to evaluate the safety, tolerability, PK, and preliminary anti-tumor activity of the novel oral CDK2 DEGRADER NKT3964 in adults with advanced/metastatic solid tumors.